Structured Data Overview: Tabular, Hierarchical, Graph

 Tags: data, architecture, formats

 Structured Data Overview: Tabular, Hierarchical, and Graph Data Formats Data has structure.
 Understanding what kind of structure your data has — and matching it to the right format — determines whether your storage, query, and exchange patterns are natural or constantly fighting the format.
 There are four primary data models: tabular (rows and columns), hierarchical (trees and nested documents), graph (nodes and edges), and columnar (columns stored together).
 Each has formats designed for it.
-Using the wrong model creates impedance mismatch that shows up as complex queries, awkward serialization code, or performance problems.
-Hierarchical Data: The Document Model Hierarchical data has tree structure.
-Records contain nested records, arrays of sub-records, and variable-length fields.
-Not…
+Using the wrong model creates impedance mismatch that shows up as complex queries, awkward serialization code, or performance problems. --- Tabular Data: The Spreadsheet Model Tabular data is the oldest and most universal data model.
+Data is organized into rows (records) and columns (fields).
+Every…

 All articles · theproductguy.in